playgameservices/android-basic-samples/BasicSamples/CollectAllTheStars2/README.md

 and then updates the UI to reflect the game state saved in the Snapshot.

 ## Setup ##
-Follow these steps to set up the sample:
+Follow these steps to set up the sample:<br>
 1. Update the package name in `AndroidManifest.xml` to be something other than `com.google.example.games.catt2`.<br>
-2. Modify your app folder structure to match your package name.
+2. Modify your app folder structure to match your package name.<br>
 3. Replace the package name in `MainActivity.java`.
-Note that the package name must be unique; otherwise, the API console will not be able to link your app correctly.
+Note that the package name must be unique; otherwise, the API console will not be able to link your app correctly.<br>
-4. Create your project in the Google Play Games console.
+4. Create your project in the Google Play Games console.<br>
-5. Link your app
+5. Link your app.<br>
-6. Copy the APP ID from the console into `CollectAllTheStars/values/ids.xml`.
+6. Copy the APP ID from the console into `CollectAllTheStars/values/ids.xml`.<br>

 ## Running ##
 1. Sign in.
 Upon success, the Play Games toast appears.